waldur/waldur-homeport/src/openstack/openstack-backup-schedule/BackupScheduleWarning.md

    Schedule is not reactivated automatically whenever quota limit is increased or quota usage is decreased.
    Instead it is expected that user would manually reactivate schedule in this case.

-2. Guaranteed time of backup retention is ignored as long as there are exceeding resources.
+2. Guaranteed time of VM snapshot retention is ignored as long as there are exceeding resources.
    It means that existing resources are deleted even if it is requested to be kept forever.
    Essentially, retention time and maximal number of resources attributes are mutually exclusive.